LeetleCoder/Data-Projects-TripleTen/TripleTen_Sprint_4_Project/README.md

 ## Project Description

 ### Introduction
-This team project was completed as part of the **TripleTen Business Intelligence Analyst program**.
+This project was completed as part of the **TripleTen Business Intelligence Analyst program**.
 The objective was to analyze sales, profit, and return patterns from a fictional superstore dataset in order to identify high- and low-performing products, subcategories, regions, and customer behavior.

 ## What Was Done